 Pipelines are a long-established, safe and efficient mode of transport for crude oil and petroleum products.
 They are used both for short-distance transport (e.g. within a refinery or depot, or between neighbouring installations) and over long distances.

 An extensive network of cross-country oil pipelines in Europe meets a large proportion of the need for transportation of petroleum products.
+The network of refineries and pipelines in Western Europe is illustrated in the interactive map below.

 This field of Concawe’s activity is open to all companies operating oil pipelines in Europe, whether or not they are a Concawe Member Company.
 It provides a forum for the exchange of information between pipeline operators on technical progress and lessons to be learned from incidents.
-In addition, a COPEX (Concawe Oil Pipeline Operators Experience Exchange) seminar is organised every four years for the benefit of all pipeline operators in Europe.
+In addition, a COPEX (Concawe Oil Pipeline Operators Experience Exchange) seminar is organized every four years for the benefit of all pipeline operators in Europe.
 Attendance is by invitation only.

 For more information send an e-mail.